gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 A custom library implementation:
 - Implements the custom library type
+- Extends `DefaultLibrarySpec`
-- Has a single constructor marked with `@Inject` with a single parameter of type `ComponentSpecIdentifier`
+- Has a no-arg constructor

 #### Implementation Plan

 - Rename the existing JVM and C++ model classes from `Project*` to `*Spec`.
 - Introduce a `LibrarySpec` interface that both `NativeLibrarySpec` and `JvmLibrarySpec` extend.
+- Add a default implementation of `LibrarySpec` named `DefaultLibrarySpec`.
+All custom library implementations extend this.
 - ~~Replace `NamedProjectComponentIdentifier` with `ComponentSpecIdentifier` everywhere~~
 - Add a new Sample for a custom plugin that uses model rules to add `SampleLibrary` instances to the `ComponentSpecContainer`
     - Should apply the `ComponentModelBasePlugin`
     - At the end of the story the sample will be adapted to use the new mechanism introduced
     - Add an integration test for the sample
-- Add a new incubating annotation to the 'language-base' project: `ComponentModel` with parameter defining the Library type
+- Add a new incubating annotation to the 'language-base' project: `ComponentModel` with parameters defining the Library type and implementation classes
 - Add functionality to the 'language-base' plugin that registers a hook that inspects every applied plugin for a nested (static) class with the @ComponentModel annotation
-    - Implement by adding a `Action<? super PluginApplication>` to `DefaultPluginContainer`, via `PluginServiceRegistry`.
+    - Implement by making an `Action<? super PluginApplication>` available to the construction of `DefaultPluginContainer`, via `PluginServiceRegistry`.
 - When a plugin is applied that has a nested class with the `@ComponentModel(SampleLibrary)` annotation:
     - Automatically apply the `ComponentModelBasePlugin` before the plugin is applied
+    - Register a factory with the `ComponentSpecContainer` for creating `SampleLibrary` instances with the supplied implementation
+        - The factory implementation should generate a `ComponentSpecIdentifier` with the supplied name to instantiate the component
     - Add a `ModelCreator` to the `ModelRegistry` that can present a `NamedItemCollectionBuilder<SampleLibrary>` view of the `ComponentSpecContainer`.
-        - The builder implementation should generate a `ComponentSpecIdentifier` with the supplied name, and instantiate the component.
-- Whenever the `ComponentModelBasePlugin` is applied (with or without @ComponentModel annotation)
-    - Add a `ModelCreator` to the `ModelRegistry` that can present a `NamedItemCollectionBuilder<LibrarySpec>` view of the `ComponentSpecContainer`.
-        - The builder implementation should generate a `ComponentSpecIdentifier` with the supplied name, instantiate the component and add it to the `ComponentSpecContainer`.
+- Update `DefaultLibrarySpec` so that it has a public no-arg constructor
+    - Inject the ComponentSpecIdentifier into the constructed library using a ThreadLocal and static setter method (see AbstractTask).

 #### Test cases

-- Can register a component model with @ComponentModel without any rules for creating components (does not create components)
+- Can register a component model with @Library without any rules for creating components (does not create components)
-- Can create library instances via `NamedItemCollectionBuilder<LibrarySpec>` when the `ComponentModeBasePlugin` is applied without using a `@ComponentModel` annotation
+- Can create library instances via `NamedItemCollectionBuilder<LibrarySpec>` when the `ComponentModeBasePlugin` is applied without using a `@Library` annotation
 - Can create library instances via `NamedItemCollectionBuilder<LibrarySpec>` with a plugin that:
     - Has the `ComponentModelBasePlugin` applied
-    - Has a single nested class with both `@ComponentModel` and `@RuleSource` annotations
+    - Has a single nested class with both `@Library` and `@RuleSource` annotations
-    - Has separate nested classes with `@ComponentModel` and `@RuleSource` annotations
+    - Has separate nested classes with `@Library` and `@RuleSource` annotations
 - Rule for adding library instances can be in a separate plugin to the plugin declaring the component model
-- Can define and create 2 component types in the same plugin with 2 `@ComponentModel` annotated inner classes
+- Can define and create multiple component types in the same plugin with multiple `@ComponentModel` annotations
 - Friendly error message when supplied library implementation:
-    - Has no constructor annotated with @Inject
-    - Has multiple constructors annotated with @Inject
-    - Single annotated constructor does not have a single parameter of type `ComponentSpecIdentifier`
+    - Does not have a public no-arg constructor
+    - Does not implement library type
+    - Does not extend `DefaultLibrarySpec`
+- Friendly error message when attempting to register the same library type with different implementations
+- Custom libraries show up in components report

 #### Open issues

-- Need some public way to easily 'implement' Library and commons subtypes such as `ProjectComponent`.
-For example, a public default implementation that can be extended (should have no-args constructor) or generate the implementation from the interface.
 - Interaction with the `model { }` block.
-- Need some way to declare a component model, without necessarily defining any particular component instances.
 - Injection of inputs into component constructor.

 ### Story: Custom plugin defines binaries for each custom library